PEXANE2/azure-docs.tr-tr/articles/data-lake-store/data-lake-store-hdinsight-hadoop-use-powershell.md

         $storageAccountKey = (Get-AzStorageAccountKey -Name $storageAccountName -ResourceGroupName $resourceGroupName)[0].Value
         $destContext = New-AzStorageContext -StorageAccountName $storageAccountName -StorageAccountKey $storageAccountKey New-AzStorageContainer -Name $containerName -Context $destContext
 3. HDInsight kümesini oluşturun.
-Aşağıdaki cmdlet 'leri kullanın.
+Aşağıdaki cmdlets kullanın.

         # Set these variables
         $clusterName = $containerName                   # As a best practice, have the same name for the cluster and container